Ammarahwakeel/MEDS_Training/onurlec_takeaways.md

 # Lecture#1:
 ## ***Introduction: Fundamental,Gates,Transistor***
 - **Importance of computer architecture and recent trending research fields:**
-In the modern era of technology, real world applications like smart phones, super computers, quantum computer and self driving cars need revolutions in terms of robustness, latencey, energy efficiency and many other things which is only possible by doing reserach in the computer architecture field.
+In the modern era of technology, real world applications like smart phones, super computers, quantum computer and self driving cars need revolutions in terms of robustness, latencey, energy efficiency and many other things which is only possible by doing reserach in the computer architecture field
 - **Transformation Hierarchy**:
-To achieve the highest efficiency , performance , robustness we must take the expanded view of computer architecture, as shown below:
+To achieve the highest efficiency , performance , robustness we must take the expanded view of computer architecture as shown below:
 ![Alt text](https://github.com/Ammarahwakeel/MEDS_Training/blob/master/png/image2.png)